2011 PlayStation Network outage: May 4, 2011

+May 6, 2011

-On May 6 Sony stated they had begun "final stages of internal testing" for the PlayStation Network, which had been rebuilt.
+Sony stated they had begun "final stages of internal testing" for the PlayStation Network, which had been rebuilt.
 However, the following day Sony reported that they would not be able to bring services back online within the one-week timeframe given on May 1, because "the extent of the attack on Sony Online Entertainment servers" had not been known at the time.
 SOE confirmed on their Twitter account that their games would not be available until some time after the weekend.

 Reuters began reporting the event as "the biggest Internet security break-in ever".
 A Sony spokesperson said: